ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/js.md

 ## Known limitations (Node.js/Web)

 - There are no data mappers for the result sets, so only language primitives are used.
+Certain data type mappers are planned with [RowBinary format support](https://github.com/ClickHouse/clickhouse-js/issues/216).
 - There are some [Decimal* and Date\* / DateTime\* data types caveats](./js.md#datedate32-types-caveats).
 - When using JSON* family formats, numbers larger than Int32 are represented as strings, as Int64+ types maximum values are larger than `Number.MAX_SAFE_INTEGER`.
 See the [Integral types](./js.md#integral-types-int64-int128-int256-uint64-uint128-uint256) section for more details.